Yeo In-hyung: Proceedings

 Yeo's trial began on 8 July, along with former Army Intelligence Command commander Moon Sang-ho.
 When the trial started, Yeo immediately confessed to the charges of leading an insurrection and abuse of power, but not obstruction of justice.
 He then claimed to have heavily regretted his involvement in the declaration, stating that if he could go back in time, he would disobey Yoon and Kim's orders even if it meant resigning from his position; "Looking back, I truly regret it.
 I never once thought that my judgment and actions after the declaration of martial law were free from responsibility, and I still believe that I must take full responsibility for my actions.
 I will forgo additional witness testimony in the upcoming trial."

 On 27 August, it was discovered by prosecutors that sometime in early 2024, Yeo invited Ahn Sung-sik, a former planning and coordination officer at the Korea Coast Guard who attended Chungam High School with Yeo, to meet up with him and two other members of the Chungam Faction to have dinner.
 The conversations Ahn had with Yeo and the two faction members were never disclosed to the public.

 On 9 September, Yeo was summoned by the Special Prosecutor's Office for Internal Rebellion and questioned as a witness in connection with National Intelligence Service Director Cho Tae-yong.

+Sentence

+On 12 June 2026, Yeo was found guilty of treason and abuse of power for participating in operations to send drones to be flown into North Korea, to provoke North Korea and help justify Yoon's martial law declaration, and sentenced to 15 years imprisonment.